Jmcgee01125/QuickSuite/QuickCrop/README.txt

 :: -------------------------------------

-By opening QuickCrop.bat, one variable becomes available:
+By opening QuickCrop.bat, two variables becomes available:
 	ConfirmResolution - Asks to confirm that the detected crop resolution is correct, or to change it (default: 1).
+	MaxScanTime - The maximum number of seconds to scan the video to determine crop resolution (default: 30).
+		Higher values improve accuracy, but take longer to run.